w3c/wai-statements/README.md

 ### Add, remove and update content

-The generator tool is setup in such a way that content is seperated from function.
+The generator tool is setup in such a way that content is separated from function.
 In this way, adding and removing form or preview content is easy to do.
 Addition is only required inside the `generator_layout.html` file.

 When adding new content make sure to update the translation files, these are named `generator.LANGUAGE.md` and contain all the text data that's used in `generator_layout.html`.